ehmicky/nvexeca/README.md

 ## Native modules

-If your code is using native modules, `nve` works providing:
+If your code is using native modules, `nvexeca` works providing:

 - they are built with [N-API](https://nodejs.org/api/n-api.html)
 - the target Node.js version is `>=8.12.0` (since N-API was not available or